Brief History of Japanese Knot Tying

 Art performance

 Shibari-based performances have recently gained popularity in the US and many European countries.
 Probably one of such shows is currently available in your area.
-Don't hesitate to check it online!
+Don’t hesitate to check it out online!

 “There is a great art to the act of tying.
 It is this incredibly ascetic experience,” says Luke George, UK-based artist, ropeworker, and performer.